hitanvil/MPets/README.md

-# MPets
+# Overview
-Multi-core Periodic Event Task Scheduler
+MPets is a scheduler for periodic events on multi-core system.